cs124/pa0-jupyter-tutorial/platform/MacOS.md

 2. Open a terminal and verify that conda is installed by running:

        conda -V

+    If you see something like `conda 25.11.1`, you are good to go!

     If you get an error like: